 Drought, famine, unemployment, crime and piracy – and a sea full of fish

-By creating new opportunities for business and income, FairFishing is a solution that speaks to the situation as a whole.
-The organization has built fishing stations where the caught fish can be stored on ice and sold on.
+By creating new opportunities for business and income, Fair Fishing is a solution that addresses the situation as a whole.
+The organization has built fishing stations where caught fish can be kept on ice and sold.

 As part of NEXTSTEP's Action Invest, FairFishing was initiated as an NGO in 2013.

 Today, Fair Fishing operates as an independent organization with a secretariat in Copenhagen.
 The organization has 15 employees stationed in the Horn of Africa and Copenhagen.